Mozabite people

-The Mozabite people or Banu Mzab (بني مزاب; At Mzab) are a Berber ethnic group inhabiting the M'zab natural region in the northern Sahara of Algeria, numbering about 150,000 to 300,000 people.
+The Mozabite people (At Weɣlan or At Mzab; بني مزاب) are a Berber ethnic group inhabiting the M'zab natural region in the northern Sahara of Algeria, numbering about 150,000 to 300,000 people.
 They primarily speak the Mozabite language, one of the Zenati languages in the Berber branch of the Afroasiatic family.
 Mozabites are primarily Ibadi Muslims, but there was a small population of Mzabi Jews as well.